ERAs - Notes on Chassis Technical History and Specification

 In 1936/7 it was converted to C type specification and henceforth known as R4C, until 1938 when, with a new chassis frame, it became R4D.

-R4C’s redundant chassis frame was used for R8B’s conversion to ‘C’ specification.
+R4C’s redundant chassis frame was later used for R8B’s conversion to ‘C’ specification.

 Rear axle radius rods were fitted by Raymond Mays in the early post war years which remained on the car for many years.